-- From Ciampino airport you can get one of the airport coaches to Termini train station and then the metro from there.
-Just don’t buy tickets on board Ryan Air like we did—we had to wait ages for their coach to arrive and in the meantime there were three coaches from Terravision.
+- From Rome Ciampino airport (CIA) you can get one of the airport coaches to Termini train station and then the metro or bus from there.
+Just don’t buy tickets on board RyanAir as we did—we had to wait for ages for their coach to arrive and in the meantime, there were three coaches from Terravision.

-Testaccio isn’t the place to stay if you are only interested in visiting the big attractions but if you want to get under Rome’s skin and see an alternative side of the city, where Romans live, eat and drink then we’d recommend giving Testaccio a go.
+Testaccio isn’t the place to stay if you are only interested in visiting the big attractions, but if you want to get under Rome’s skin and see an alternative side of the city, where Romans live, eat, and drink, then we’d recommend giving Testaccio a go.